opensearch-project/documentation-website/_analyzers/token-filters/reverse.md

 # Reverse token filter

-The `reverse` token filter reverses the order of the characters in each token, making suffix information accessible at the start of the reversed tokens during analysis.
+The `reverse` token filter reverses the order of the characters in each token, making suffix information accessible at the beginning of the reversed tokens during analysis.

 This is useful for suffix-based searches:

-The `reverse` token filter in Elasticsearch is useful when you need to perform suffix-based searches.
-This includes scenarios such as:
+The `reverse` token filter is useful when you need to perform suffix-based searches, such as in the following scenarios:

-- **Suffix matching**: Searching for words based on their endings, like identifying words that end with specific patterns (for example, `-tion` or `-ing`).
+- **Suffix matching**: Searching for words based on their suffixes, such as identifying words with a specific ending (for example, `-tion` or `-ing`).
 - **File extension searches**: Searching for files by their extensions, such as `.txt` or `.jpg`.
 - **Custom sorting or ranking**: By reversing tokens, you can implement unique sorting or ranking logic based on suffixes.
-- **Autocomplete for suffixes**: Implementing autocomplete suggestions that focus on suffixes rather than prefixes.
+- **Autocomplete for suffixes**: Implementing autocomplete suggestions that use suffixes rather than prefixes.

-The `reverse` token filter works by reversing the order of characters in each token, making suffix information accessible at the start of the reversed tokens during analysis.

 ## Example